rclone/rclone/docs/content/local.md

 Modified time
 -------------

-We read and write the modified time using an accuracy determined by the OS.
+Rclone reads and writes the modified time using an accuracy determined by the OS.
 Typically this is 1ns on Linux, 10 ns on Windows and 1 Second on OS X.